Seth C'deBaca

 Seth C'deBaca (born April 28, 1988) is an American soccer player.

 Career

-C'deBaca scored the game-winner in his first professional start vs Dayton on April 21, 2012.
+C'deBaca scored the game-winner in his first professional start against the Dayton Dutch Lions on April 21, 2012.

 On September 8, 2012, C'deBaca appeared in an MLS Reserve League match for Seattle Sounders FC against Chivas USA as a guest player.
 He scored for the Sounders in the 90th minute off of a Mike Seamon cross.